miklevin/MikeLev.in/_posts/2024-10-20-Local-AI-In-The-Dev-Loop.md

 exploration.
 The next steps could solidify my vision or open a new rabbit hole.
 They must propel you forward and not get me trapped in some quagmire.
 List what you know.

+- A local AI LLM is "in the loop" of its own development, getting embedded into a product
+- That product is expressible as a single file and installable on a vast array of hardware out there
+- The product only just reached MVP (minimal viable product) for traditonal web framework use
+- But to really make it something special, I have to carry through on special "hooks" I've left
+- The main hook I worked so hard on yesterday was making sure it was learning the JSON to do CRUD operations

+Okay, that's my first potential 80/20-rule win yet also rabbit hole to avoid falling down into.
+This next step is... is... find the words...

+# Building the Instruction Parsing and Execution Module

+## Building a Code Detector and Sanitizer with AI and Local Models

+## Developing a Code Detector and Dispatcher Using Local Models

+Uh yeah, that's it.
+It's a code detector, sanitizer and dispatcher.
+It monitors the WebSocket communication coming in from the AI, analyzes it for sentiment (also by the local LLM), and decides whether or not to attempt to execute the code.
+This is not exactly all that swarming agents stuff, but this is process pipeline construction on a single machine with a single (no-cost/low-cost) local model that comes first.
+Figure out how to be the boss of a convenient local minion, and then recruit your empire of minions to do your bidding later once you've got those 1-to-1 relationship skills under your belt.

+## Considering Project Priorities Amid Competing Task Lists and Models

+## Thinking Through Multiple Projects Before Proceeding with Current One

+Before I dive into that, I need to think through the other projects that are competing and see if there's some order of operations or oversight.
+I may in fact just plop this whole article, code examples and all, into one of the frontier models that can handle it such as o1-mini and ask for its next step opinions.
+Other projects include:

+Proto-RAG in the form of a simple JSON-like dictionary for the LLM to casually use as its own persistent datastore, able to always get a list of its keys and use them to pull up its values.
+In this way, it can store stuff for itself, just like the `store` table I made in `sqlite` for cookie-like persistence in the app without relying on the browser.
+Once you have sqlite, there's a ton of stuff you can do that... ugh, it's an article in itself.
+Suffice to say, I think I ought to give the LLM its own `DictLikeDB` that's used elsewhere in the system, teach it that it has one and how to use it.
+I could easily imagine it using it for remembering the user's name, for example.
+That seems like the quintiessential example, but there's countless possiblities.
+If you give an LLM explicit long-term memory...